jtsang02/Spatial-App/README.md

 <p>The full-stack spatial web app (referred to as the Spatial Web App) will be the next iteration of the current Excel based spatial separation table used internally by GHL tech staff.
 The purpose of this app will be to provide an improved user experience compared to the existing spatial separation table, as well as provide a platform for future expansion into a deployable software as a service (SaaS) product.</p>

-<p>The current Excel based spatial table does not have full create, read, update and delete (CRUD) functionality, and is not a user intuitive design.
+<p>The current Excel based spatial table does not have create, read, update and delete (CRUD) functionality, and is not a user intuitive design.
 Users currently need to have a high level of technical knowledge to use the spatial table.
-The table is not easily accessible to those without sound knowledge of Excel, in addition to extensive training on how to use the spreadsheet.
+The table is not easy to use for those without sound knowledge of Excel, in addition to extensive training on how to use the spreadsheet.
 Inserting a new compartment calculation is not possible without unhiding rows and shifting down cells, making organizing the table difficult.
 Deleting a row removes a 'link' to the interpolations table, which is not ideal.
 Excel in general is ok for basic math calculations, but is not an ideal platform for dynamic add/delete operations that require CRUD operations.</p>

 ## Features